bujosa/alkes/README.md

 # alkes
-This is a simple project using firefly
+This is a simple project using hiperledger